10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 Preparation :

-2. Add the eggs, milk and melted butter.
+- Add the eggs, milk, and melted butter.

 7. Matcha Pancakes

-Matcha pancakes are a recent development that blends Western pancake tradition with Japanese green tea culture.
-In Tokyo, it's common to find specialty cafes serving fluffy matcha pancakes, which have become a trend in the last 10 years.
-Many tourists travel specifically to try these fluffy delicacies.
+Matcha pancakes are a recent trend that blends the Western pancake tradition with Japanese green tea culture.
+In Tokyo, it's common to find specialty cafes serving fluffy matcha pancakes, which have become quite popular in the last decade.
+Many tourists travel specifically to try these fluffy treats.

 Ingredients :